dbhadra/DIY-Python-Problems/README.md

 # DIY-Python-Projects (being populated)
 This repository contains pet DIY problems sourced from the web/books.
-100% original codes (clarity helps, never hurts)
+90% original codes 10% help from Stackoverflow :)

 A brief description of the functions (ranked in increasing order of difficulty) are given below: